 The most common cause of cervical cancer is infection with a high-risk

-type of the human papilloma virus (HPV
+type of the human papilloma virus.

-virus).
-A past HPV infection can cause abnormal
+virus infection can cause abnormal

 cervical cell changes later since the virus may remain in the body for life.